 Jardín is a coffee town in the green mountains of southwest of Antioquia.
 It wasn’t mentioned until very recently in many tourist guidebooks like Lonely Planet, therefore it’s still “undiscovered”.
-Many Colombians know about it but I don’t think it’ll be a secret to foreigners for much longer.
+Many Colombians have known about it for a long time, and I’ve seen more and more foreigners each time I visit.

-Jardín, founded in 1864, is considered by many to be the most beautiful and well-preserved town in Colombia.
-In my travels within this great country thus far, I have to agree (Ed.
+Jardín, founded in 1864, is considered by many to be the most beautiful and best preserved town in Antioquia.
+In my travels to the many towns in Antioquia thus far, I have to agree.
+I haven’t been to a more colorful and well-kept town as of yet.
+I don’t think I’ll find one (Ed.
 Note 7 Dec 2015 – But wait!
 Read about Jericó!).
-I haven’t been to a more colorful and well-kept town as of yet.
-I don’t think I’ll find one.
 Usually most town plazas have the best preserved and most colorful colonial buildings in the entire town.
 Once you’ve seen the plaza, you’ve seen the town.
 That’s definitely not the case with Jardín.
 Its proud residents have made sure that just about every building in town is kept up to date without losing their cultural heritage.
 We found evidence of this walking down side streets several blocks from the plaza.

 Finely represented as one of Colombia’s prestigious Pueblos de Patrimonio, Jardín was well worth the effort to get to.
-We had a few transportation issues along the way and arrived three hours later than scheduled after being misinformed of bus schedules, but the moment we arrived we realized this was the perfect place to spend our weekend.
+On our first visit, we had a few transportation issues along the way and arrived three hours later than scheduled after being misinformed of bus schedules, but the moment we arrived we realized this was the perfect place to spend our weekend.
 The only thing that could’ve made it better was the sun.

 The church is considered among the most beautiful in the country.
 It has a brick exterior and interior with gold leaf trim.

 Many brightly colored colonial buildings with balconies line the streets around the plaza.
 They’re mostly bars, restaurants, cafés, and hotels.